April, like

 February through

-October, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unsafe exposure to UV radiation for the average person.
+October, with an average maximum UV index of 12.
+A UV Index value of 11, and more, symbolizes an extreme health hazard from unprotected exposure to Sun's UV rays for the average person.

-Note: The daily maximum UV index of 12 in April interpret into the following advice:
+Note: The maximum daily UV index of 12 in April interprets into the following recommendations: